-Since so many of you’ve enjoyed the recipe over the years, I decided to make a card with the cozy kitchen scene (above) on the front and the recipe for making cheese straws printed on the back.
+Since so many of you’ve enjoyed the recipe over the years, I decided to make a card with the cozy kitchen scene (below) on the front and the recipe for making cheese straws printed on the back.
 That way, it’s a greeting card (or Christmas card) and recipe card all in one.
 The Cheese Straws card is available in my shop in packs of 4 or 8.

 To keep up with new posts, please subscribe to this blog (top right column on the home page).
 Your contact info will not be sold or shared.
 If you’d like to see more frequent photos tracking the projects in my studio, please follow me on Facebook and/or Instagram

 Thanks Salley, I am going to try those for sure…